Sfurti-yb/yugabyte-db/docs/content/stable/drivers-orms/go/yb-pgx.md

 mkdir yb-pgx
 cd yb-pgx
 go mod init hello
-go get github.com/yugabyte/pgx/v4
+go mod tidy
-go get github.com/yugabyte/pgx/v4/pgxpool # Install pgxpool package if you write your application with pgxpool.Connect().
 ```

 Optionally, you can choose to import the pgxpool package instead.
 Refer to [Use pgxpool API](../../../reference/drivers/go/yb-pgx-reference/#use-pgxpool-api) to learn more.

 ### Step 2: Set up the database connection

-Go applications can connect to the YugabyteDB database using the `pgx.Connect()` and `pgxpool.Connect()` functions.
+Go applications can connect to the YugabyteDB database using the `pgx.Connect()` and `pgxpool.New()` functions.
 The `pgx` package includes all the common functions or structs required for working with YugabyteDB.

-Use the `pgx.Connect()` method or `pgxpool.Connect()` method to create a connection object for the YugabyteDB database.
+Use the `pgx.Connect()` method or `pgxpool.New()` method to create a connection object for the YugabyteDB database.
 This can be used to perform DDLs and DMLs against the database.

 The following table describes the connection parameters required to connect, including [smart driver parameters](../../smart-drivers/) for uniform and topology load balancing.